zsun9/mmbforecastdoc/docs/forecast.md

 If this folder already exists, then we can choose either to delete existing files and start a complete new estimation, or keep existing files.
 For example, if the mode file is already in the folder, then we can keep this file to skip the maximum likelihood (ML) estimation and start the MH algorithm right away.

 The vintage data and Dynare mod-file are copied to the newly created folder.
-Then, the estimation command is added to the bottom of the Dynare mod-file, in which we use the values of the hyperparameters given in the `settings` block.
+Then, the estimation command is added to the bottom of the Dynare mod-file, in which we use the values of the hyper-parameters given in the `settings` block.

 A typical estimation command looks like the following:
 >estimation(nodisplay, smoother, order=1, prefilter=0, mode_check, bayesian_irf, datafile=data_20210209, xls_sheet=s1, xls_range=B1:AY100, presample=4, mh_replic=1000000, mh_nblocks=1, mh_jscale=0.3, mh_drop=0.3, sub_draws=5000, forecast=40, mode_compute=4) gdp_rgd_obs gdpdef_obs;